Software and tools developed for Résif’s requirements

 Instrumental seismological platform

-This tool is managed by the Eost teams in Strasbourg, in connection with the Gissmo software.
-It is a metrological tool that allows to check, test, calibrate and even repair various scientific and technical equipment usually installed at the stations: seismometers, digitizers, industrial PCs, supervision cabinets, cables, etc. This platform is based on different test benches and standardized procedures and is adapted to manage large batches of instruments.
-It is notably used as a national platform for the RLBP (Résif-CLB project).
+These tools were designed and are managed by teams from Eost in Strasbourg (in conjunction with the Gissmo software) and ISTerre in Grenoble.
+They are metrological tools that allow to check, test, calibrate and even repair various scientific and technical equipment usually installed at the stations: seismometers, digitizers, industrial PCs, supervision cabinets, cables… Based on different test benches and standardized procedures, these two platforms are adapted to manage large batches of instruments.
+They serve in particular as a national platform for RLBP (Résif-CLB project) and SisMob.

 Sari (Señales y Analisis de Ruido Interactivo) is an interactive time series processing software allowing users to display data in a web browser, to remove discontinuities and outliers, to detect periodic signals, to adjust different types of models and to save the results.
 The implemented features include: least squares, Kalman filter, Vondrak smoothing, maximum likelihood, power spectrum, wavelets, MIDAS, etc. The tool has been designed to process GNSS position series (reading log files), but any other type of series can be used: seismic, tide gauge, reflectometry, etc.